picmi/help/docs/business/article/status-message.md

 <prompt>

-A status message can be added to each application's status to provide more details.
-The most recent status message is displayed on the People view, and shared status messages are included in **notifications** to keep everyone informed.
+A status message can be added to each person's application status to provide more details.
+The active status message is displayed on the People view, and shared status messages are included in **notifications** to keep everyone informed.

 You can view the history of status messages from previous statuses, and previous status messages can also be reused by copying them into a new status.
-Additionally, you can search for status messages across different people.
+Additionally, you can search for status messages across different people's applications.

 </prompt>